untuckit/slate-custom/README.md

 ## Primary Updates

-### Upgraded Themekit
+### Upgraded Themekit = Vastly Faster Deploys

-To take advantage of file checksums, so only changed files are uploaded/downloaded on deploy/watch etc
+To take advantage of file checksums, so only changed files are uploaded/downloaded on deploy/start etc

 ### Removed analytics calls from CLI commands